Gameplex-Software/Hacksit-Server-Pack/README.md

 <p>Super light Tech based mod pack including machinery chisel mods, and add-ons, dynamic trees, and adds the ability to got to space and other planets using the advanced rocketry mod.
 Use the open computers mod to make a datacenter. make a power plant or factory with immersive engineering, or do all of it at once!
 Explore strange planets and new realms, all in a high performance modpack.</p>

-<h2>Create your own server!</h2>
-<p>Our server pack is available for download with full setup instructions at&nbsp;<a title="https://github.com/Gameplex-Software/Haxit-Server-Pack" href="https://github.com/Gameplex-Software/Haxit-Server-Pack">https://github.com/Gameplex-Software/Haxit-Server-Pack</a></p>

 <h2>Announcements</h2>